 About Christopher

-I began painting seriously in midlife, after raising kids and working as a journalist and illustrator in Los Angeles.
-I take inspiration from the landforms and colors and energies around Ojai and the surrounding wilderness and try to get out of the way of what the pictures want.
+I’m a self-taught maker of paintings, murals, nesting dolls, illustrated journals and other things.
+I take inspiration from the landforms, colors and energies around Ojai and the surrounding wilderness.
 My aim is to capture the energy and spirit of place, the simultaneous feeling of awe and humility, of togetherness and singularity, of personal insignificance and limitless possibility.

 Sullivan Goss Gallery in Santa Barbara featured my work in the 2023 exhibit “Betty Lane & Christopher Noxon: From One Generation to the Next.”

 My piece “Ahwa’y” is in the permanent collection of the Ojai Valley Musuem.
-I’ve also shown at Gallery 825 in Los Angeles, the Santa Paula Art Museum and the Beatrice Woods Center for the Arts.
+I’ve also shown at Gallery 825 in Los Angeles, and the Beatrice Woods Center for the Arts.

 More on my process and inspiration in this Q&A with LA Weekly Arts Editor Shana Nys Dambort.